 • the height : it is possible to perform lobs at different heights, some can be very high and awkward (the famous candle light outside when it's sunny), of course on condition that you control the trajectory well.
 The low but fast lob will also be very interesting, to push back opponents who stick the net

-• the depth : the depth of a lob is very important, it is necessary at least to lob behind the service line, the closest to the back glass being the ideal, to avoid the smashers to have balls easy to play.
-The higher the level padel, the deeper the lobs
+• the depth : The depth of a lob is very important, you must at least lob behind the service line, the closest to the back glass being ideal, to avoid smashers having easy balls to play.
+The higher the level in padel, the deeper the lobs are

 By adjusting the height of your lob at the right time and obviously adding depth, the criteria for success are strongly met to embarrass the opposing team.
 Several variants of lobs exist such as crossed ones, in parallel or even in the middle.
 They are part of the strategy to disrupt opponents.

-Like all shots padel, there are different levels of expertise and as we have seen, the lob requires a certain level of skill to result in a quality shot.
+Like all padel shots, there are different levels of expertise and as we have seen, the lob requires a certain level of skill to achieve a quality shot.
 However, it remains a formidable weapon for tennis players who are new to padel, and one of the most important moves to master to level up.

 Alexandre Cifuentes

 Alexandre Cifuentes studies economics.
-He decided to intervene on the business of padel and in the sports market in general.
-It allows us to know about the padel in its entirety.
+He decided to intervene on the padel business and the sports market in general.
+He allows us to know about padel in its entirety.